COSIN3-UOC/BUNGen/README.md

 ## Inputs:
 positional arguments:
-1) rows  = int: number of row nodes that form a block
+1) rows  = int: number of row nodes.
-2) cols  = int: number of col nodes that form a block
+2) cols  = int: number of column nodes.
-3) block_number   = int >= 1: number of blocks on which the main matrix will be divided
+3) block_number   = int >= 1: number of prescribed blocks (i.e. modules) in the network.
-4) P   = in [0, 1] value of the parameter that control the amount of noise outside a perfect nested
+4) P   = in [0, 1] parameter that controls the amount of noise outside a perfectly nested structure.
-5) mu  = in [0, 1] value of the parameter that control the amount of noise outside the blocks.
+5) mu  = in [0, 1] parameter that controls the amount of inter-block (i.e. between modules) noise.
-6) alpha = float: bounded in (x1,x2) be the scaling parameter of the distribution, default 2.5.
+6) alpha = float: bounded in (x1,x2), alpha is the scaling parameter of the distribution of block sizes.
+Default is alpha = 2.5.
-	For networks with equal block size set alpha = 0.
+	For networks with equally-sized blocks set alpha = 0.
 7) bipartite = bool: True for bipartite networks, false for unipartite.
-If not given it will generate a unipartite network.
+If not given, it will generate a unipartite network.
-8) min_block_size = int: minimum block size, default 10% of rw and cl, respectively.
+8) min_block_size = int: minimum block size, default 10% of rows and cols, respectively.
-9) fixedConn = bool: True if you want to produce with fixed connetance and estimate a xi value.
-False if you want to set an specific xi value.
+9) fixedConn = bool: True if you want to produce a network with prescribed connetance.
+False if you want to set a specific xi value.
 10) link_density = float: If fixedConn = True, this parameter specifies the desired connectance [0,1].
-If fixedConn = False it specifies xi >= 1.
+If fixedConn = False, it specifies xi >= 0.

 ## Output:
-An array that corresponds to the binary synthetic adjacency matrix (biadjacency for bipartite cases), and/or an array with the matrix of link probabilities.
+A numpy matrix that corresponds to the binary synthetic adjacency matrix (biadjacency for bipartite cases), and/or a numpy matrix with link probabilities.

 ## System Requirements

 - Python 3.x.
-- numpy>=1.20.0
+- numpy >= 1.20.0
-- scipy=*
+- scipy = *

 ## Use examples:
 ### To use as a library